asifrasheed6/auth/README.md

 It won’t, yet.
 This is an exploration into a pattern.
 With retries, observability, and fallback handling, it could be made production-ready.

 ---

+If you work on auth, mobile UX, or onboarding, I’d love to hear your thoughts.
+Would you trust this more than an OTP?